JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-Note how it takes all `FeatureFlagProviders`, removes those that don't provide a value for the `Feature` and takes the value of the first one or the default value if no provider has any.
+Note how it takes all `FeatureFlagProviders`, removes those that don't provide a value for the `Feature` and then takes the value of the highest priority provider.
+If no one provides a value, the default value is returned.

 Thanks to all of this we can now call from anywhere in the app: